ErickWesonga/alx-system_engineering-devops/0x00-shell_basics/README.md

- copying all HTML files from current working directoty to the parent of working directory but only copies those files that didnt exist in the parent directory
+ a script that prints the type of a file named iamafile and the file is in the /tmp directory